imarriotts/acme_payroll/README.md

 - Repository Pattern: While this solution doesn't have a traditional database or data store, the use of the `EmployeeIO` class can be seen as performing a similar function as a repository.
 It provides a standardized way to read employee data from a file, encapsulating the logic for accessing and parsing the data.
 Similarly, the `Shift` class provides a standardized way to parse shift data from a string.
 Together, they perform a similar function as repositories in providing a standardized way to access and parse data.

 - Command Line Interface Pattern: The command line interface pattern provides a simple, interactive interface to the application's functionality.
-This pattern is implemented in cli.py.
+This pattern is implemented in `cli.py`.

-- Dependency Injection: The EmployeeService class depends on the Shift class, which is injected as a dependency through the constructor.
-This allows for easier testing and decouples the EmployeeService class from the Shift class implementation.
+- Dependency Injection: The `EmployeeService` class depends on the Shift class, which is injected as a dependency through the constructor.
+This allows for easier testing and decouples the `EmployeeService` class from the Shift class implementation.

-- Builder: The PayrollService class is built using the Builder pattern, allowing for a more flexible and configurable way of creating objects.
+- Builder: The `PayrollService` class is built using the Builder pattern, allowing for a more flexible and configurable way of creating payroll objects.

 -----------------------
 ## Approach and Methodology